nora-soderlund/tvmaze-frontend/README.md

 - Placed the featured show logic in a backend.
 - Added more show information to the /shows/{showId} page.
 - Added a proper manifest and document metadata.
-- Finished adding around 100% test coverage.
+- Finished adding around 100% test coverage, or at least exhaustive unit tests.